polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/03-create-pallet.md

 1. Change to the `workshop-node-template` directory in your workspace.

-1. Open the `Cargo.toml` file in a text editor.
+1. Open the `Cargo.toml` file in your code editor.

 1. Add the new `pallets/collectibles` pallet as a member of the workspace.